braidn/blrrrg/posts/2021-01-31-truths-no-longer-truths.md

 -   There are a small amount of tools required to be successful in programming.
     Collect pens, paper, keyboards.
 Use the best tools you can find.
 -   Never stop building and toying with ideas.
-    Even the most shallow explorations can lead to breakthroughs in more 'complex projects.'
+    Even the most shallow explorations can lead to breakthroughs in more complex projects.

 [post]: https://chriskiehl.com/article/thoughts-after-6-years "https://chriskiehl.com/article/thoughts-after-6-years"